netcreateorg/nc-multiplex/ReadMe.md

 #### 9. Load Exisitng Graph

-The manager lists all the graphs it finds on in the `~/your-dev-folder/nc-multiplex/netcreate-2018/build/runtime/` folder.
-You can click on the link to start the graph.
+The manager lists all the graphs it finds in the `~/your-dev-folder/nc-multiplex/netcreate-2018/build/runtime/` folder.
+To load an existing graph:

+1. Make sure you're logged in and your cookie hasn't expired.
+2. Click on the graph link in the "Saved Graphs" box to start the graph.

+If you're not logged in, you will get an error.

+Shortcut: If you have an active valid cookie, you can just go directly to the URL.

 #### 10. Generate Tokens